NebelFox/polishd/README.md

-Currently, the names and signatures of entries within a `Grammar` are isolated by kind and are not cross-checked anyhow for duplicates, so you can have a constant `e` and a prefix function `e` at the same time.
+Currently, the names and signatures of entries within a `Grammar` are isolated by kind and are not cross-checked anyhow for duplicates, so you can have a constant `e` and a prefix operator `e` at the same time.

 The expected behavior in such a case is based on the parsing rules.